arcadiapage/arcadiapage.github.io/_drafts/how-to-build-a-planner-from-scratch.md

 As I've been using this planner for the past week, it's changed a bit.
 For one thing, I ended up letting go of the This Month list and moved all tasks from it to the Next 7 Days/This Week list.
 I'm finding that my Next 7 Days list is becoming a running log of things that must get done soon, but that doesn't need to be done today.

 I also merged my Sparks Joy list with my Whenever list.
-I use the inspiration Bujo Signifier (I like to use a heart symbol) for tasks that spark joy.
+I use the inspiration Bujo signifier (I like to use a heart symbol) for tasks that spark joy.

 ## What About Notes?